Skip to main content

 1965 Bury Congregational Church combines existing New Road, Bethel, and Castlecroft Congregational Churches at the existing Rochdale Road church.

-1967 Bethesda Pentecostal Church (now known as Metro Christian Centre) formed in the previous building of Parkhills United Methodist Church on Parkhills Road, amalgamating Emmanuel Pentecostal Church on Bell Lane (above) and Beulah Mission on Brook Street.
+1967 Bethesda Pentecostal Church (now known as Metro Christian Centre) formed in the previous building of Parkhills United Methodist Church on Parkhills Road, amalgamating Emmanuel Pentecostal Church on Bell Lane (above) and Beulah Mission on Brookshaw Street.

 1971 Bury Baptist Church formed, amalgamating Chesham Road, Tenterden Street and Rochdale Road churches.

 1980 Bury Christian Fellowship (originated from Bridge Methodist Church and another Methodist church in Radcliffe).
 Later moved into Manna House.
+Currently meeting at St John's Free Church of England in Tottington.

 2007 United Reformed Church relocated from Rochdale Road to the present location on Parson's Lane.